-Top Ten Pro-LGBT SongsSongs that support people who are lesbian, gay, bisexual, and transgender.
-This includes transgenders so it should not be confused with gay anthem songs.
+Top 10 Pro-LGBT SongsSongs that support people who are lesbian, gay, bisexual, and transgender.
+This includes transgender individuals, so it should not be confused with gay anthem songs.

 It's about his insecurities with coming out and wondering if he can still get to heaven even though he's gay.

 "Without losing a piece of me, how do I get to Heaven?